 How to Make Empanada Filling

-- Add the onions and peppers and cook until soft, about 10 minutes.
-Add the parsley and cook for another 10 minutes to eliminate any excess liquid; the mixture should be moist but not runny.
+- Stir in the parsley and green parts of the scallions, sautéing for another 10 minutes to eliminate any excess liquid.
+The mixture should be moist but not runny.
+Taste and adjust the seasoning if needed.

-- Taste and adjust seasoning if needed.
-Then, working in batches, transfer the meat mixture to a food processor or blender and pulse until it is coarsely shredded; don't overdo it, or you'll need up with puree.
-Next, transfer each batch of shredded meat mixture into a large mixing bowl and mix in the minced eggs.
-Let it cool to room temperature, then cover and refrigerate until ready to use.
+- In batches, pulse the meat mixture in a food processor or blender until coarsely shredded, being careful not to over-process it.
+Transfer each batch to a large mixing bowl and mix in the minced eggs.
+Let the filling cool to room temperature, then cover and refrigerate until ready to use.

 How to Assemble